 Take Shorter Showers

-A long relaxing shower might be nice every now and again but shorter showers can save you money on your water bill and protect the environment.
+A long relaxing shower might be nice now and again but shorter showers can save you money on your water bill and protect the environment.
 If we all took just 30 seconds less in the shower we can save a huge amount of water.

 Unplug Appliances That Aren’t Being Used

 That sounds drastic we know, but let me explain.
-Switching off appliances doesn’t always stop them using electricity, they use less of it sure but it’s still increasing your electric bill little by little.
+Switching off appliances doesn’t always stop them from using electricity, they use less of it sure but it’s still increasing your electric bill little by little.
 So, when something is not in use just pull the plug instead, being eco-friendly doesn’t have to be complicated.
 Simply pulling the plug could cut the cost of your energy bills.

 Dry Your Clothes In The Sun